galikechichian/galikechichian/README.md

 <img src=https://github.com/galikechichian/galikechichian/blob/main/giphy.gif width=90% height=350>

 ### About me 📚👩‍🎨🤸‍♀️👩‍🍳🎹🌷
 I'm a 3rd year Computer Science student at McGill University.
 Also an artist, a gymnast, sometimes a baker, occasionally a musician...And always looking to perfect my knife skills!
-I'm mostly curious about ***Full Stack Development*** and ***UI/UX Design***.
+I'm mostly curious about ***Frontend Development*** and ***UI/UX Design***.
 Sometimes I code, sometimes I don't.

 ---